- Policy scope

 |Deceased Members Data||1 Year from the date City Therapy are notified of the death|

-Going forward, payment details will be inputted to a secure online payment facility at the point of purchase
+Going forward, if card services are used any payment details will be input to a secure online payment facility at the point of purchase

 |Complaints||7 years from the date the complaint is finalised|